AToska21/HB-Guide-Remastered/usingcfw/manualchoiupgrade.rst

     <div class="admonition danger" style="color:#C42525" align="center">
 		<h1 style="margin-bottom:0.5rem;margin-top:0.5rem;font-size:2.5rem">WARNING</h1>
         <h2>Do not follow this guide on an IPATCHED Switch.</h2>
         <p>This guide is only intended to be used on consoles with a vulnerable RCM.
-It is <b>very very dangerous</b> to follow this guide without the ability to launch payloads via the Switches RCM mode using fusee-gelee.
+It is <b>quite literally impossible</b> to follow this guide without the ability to launch payloads via the Switch's RCM mode using fusee-gelee.
         <h2 style="margin-bottom:0.5rem">If you cannot run payloads from RCM with fusee-gelee, <b>DO NOT FOLLOW THIS GUIDE.</b></h2>
         <h2>Failure to heed this warning <b>will</b> result in a bricked Switch.</h2>
 	</div>